altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 ~The yellow lines started melting, coating the tentacles with a rubbery glue~ *Martha took a breath.
 Aimed.
-Then threw her spear* *It flew forward - breaking into a fractal all around her as it did so* 'M::Damn jet-pack would be convenient right about now' ~She was forming the grammar to summon one and saw Flanagan with out~ 'M::Or I could just give myself flying.'
+Then threw her spear* *It flew forward - breaking into a fractal all around her as it did so* 'M::Damn jet-pack would be convenient about now'
+~She was forming the grammar to summon one and saw Flanagan with out~ 'M::Or I could just give myself flying.'
 `~Self~.*Flying*=true`